flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

 Example 2: Index Tasks
 ++++++++++++++++++++++

-Index task is a task that is executed by several processes.
-It is often used to operate on different parts of the input data (like partitioned mesh) asynchronously.
+An index task launch calls a given function a number of times asynchronously, typically distributed over multiple processes; each is called a *point task*.
+The usual purpose is operating on different parts of a distributed data structure (different *colors* of a *topology*) in parallel.

-In this example we explicitly ask to execute ``task`` on 4 processes via the ``launch_domain`` argument.
+In this example we explicitly ask to call ``task`` 4 times via the ``launch_domain`` argument.

 .. literalinclude:: ../../../../tutorial/3-execution/2-index-task.cc